 Anyway, here is a really short, simple, to-the-point-effective-productive-superstrong-straightforward and occasionally funny Chick Flick Guide.
 And it is personal.
 Have I mentioned it?
 I am a chick.
 I love flicks.
-And I desperately want to become a guide, the light at the end of the tunnel kind, the bright ray coming from the lighthouse on a stormy night on sea type, the reflector shining on the hidden gems sort of thing.
+And I desperately want to become a guide, the light-at-the-end-of-the-tunnel kind, the bright-ray-coming-from-the-lighthouse-on-a-stormy-night-on-sea type, the reflector-shining-on-the-hidden-gems sort of thing.
 I’m kidding.
-I’m just a writer.
+I’m just a writer, and I adore hyphens.

 Finally, Let’s Get down to Chick Flicks